Lower Saxony – Scotland

 What happens to my teaching obligation during my research stay?

-You can continue to fulfil your teaching obligations.
-Please talk about the details with your home institution and agree here individually how any obligations will or will not continue to be fulfilled.
+Please talk about the details with your home institution and determine individually how any obligations will or will not continue to be fulfilled.
 However, the essential requirement is that these obligations do not jeopardise the research project supported by the fellowship in any way.
-Please consider the agreements of the fellowship contract.

-I would like to get a part-time job abroad and earn some extra money.
+I would like to get a part-time job abroad and earn extra money on top of my fellowship grant.
 Is this possible and will the salary count towards the fellowship?

 Please indicate any additional jobs in the host region to ECAS.
 The prerequisite is that the secondary employment does not interrupt the research project supported by the fellowship in any way.